CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-14.md

 pile.

 #### Movement
-Maps of the regions of MECCG may be used in place of region cards in Council of L rien tournaments.
+Maps of the regions of MECCG may be used in place of region cards in Council of Lorien tournaments.
 If two or more companies move on the same turn, then each company does not have to determine the site path to its new site until the beginning of it's movement/hazard phase.